As Bitcoin price staggers, ‘whale’ wallets may be becoming an endangered species By Cointelegraph - Up News Info

 As Bitcoin price staggers, ‘whale’ wallets may be becoming an endangered species

-As looks to recover from a stomach-churning dip on the back of a strong bid this morning, on-chain data indicates that high net worth ‘whale’ wallets may not be part of the effort.
+As looks to recover on Friday from a stomach-churning dip on the back of a strong bid, on-chain data indicates that high-net-worth “whale” wallets may not be part of the effort.

-Bitcoin — along with most crypto markets — suffered a staggering series of losses this week following a string of negative Tweets from the world’s second-richest man, Elon Musk.
+Bitcoin (BTC) — along with most crypto markets — suffered a staggering series of losses this week following a string of negative tweets from the world’s second-richest man, Elon Musk.

 Disclaimer: Fusion Media would like to remind you that the data contained in this website is not necessarily real-time nor accurate.
 All CFDs (stocks, indexes, futures) and Forex prices are not provided by exchanges but rather by market makers, and so prices may not be accurate and may differ from the actual market price, meaning prices are indicative and not appropriate for trading purposes.
 Therefore Fusion Media doesn`t bear any responsibility for any trading losses you might incur as a result of using this data.